We collect and uncover the migration stories from the North of Ireland through genealogy, public outreach, archaeology, and research.

 Our mission is to promote awareness of Maine’s Scots-Irish heritage and to gather, save, and share the stories of Maine’s Scotch-Irish families.

-CURRENT ARCHEALOGY PROJECT
+CURRENT ARCHEALOGY PROJECTS

 The Ulster-Scots ‘Means’ homestead story gets a fresh look and finding the Jacob Anderson Garrison or Block-house on Lower Flying Point, Freeport, Maine